WHO WE ARE

 Black Theatre Coalition was founded by T. Oliver Reid and Warren Adams during the Summer of 2019.
 They identified the disparity between the growing inclusivity onstage, versus the almost non-existence of Black professionals off stage.
 They invited their colleague, Reggie Van Lee, to join them as Co-Founder in their march towards dismantling the systemically racist and biased ideology in the theatrical job space.
 Black Theatre Coalition officially filed as a nonprofit 501(c)(3) in June of 2020.

-WARREN ADAMS (Co-Founder & Artistic Director) is a South African born Artist living in New York City.
+WARREN ADAMS (Co-Founder & Artistic Director) is a South African-born artist living in New York City.
 He was recently commissioned to write the book for the PETER TOSH musical.
-He is the Writer/Director of the upcoming new musical Trial and the Choreographer of the Bebe Winans Broadway bound musical Born for This.
+He is the Writer/Director of the upcoming new musical Trial and the Choreographer of the Bebe Winans Broadway-bound musical Born for This.
 In 2019, he was appointed to the Tony Nominating Committee.
 Other notable awards include the Tony Award for Hedwig and the Angry Inch (Co-Producer).
 He won the NAACP and the Fred Astaire Awards for his choreographic work on Motown.
 He was selected as the first Mandela Sainsbury Scholar (South Africa to London) and the first Rudolf Nureyev Award winner in Europe.
 Past Projects include: Motown the Musical (Broadway, US Tours, West End).
-He co-founded the production company WalkRunFly with Brandon Victor Dixon and they co-produced Hedwig… and Of Mice and Men on Broadway.
-They are currently adapting Terry McMillan’s New York Times Bestseller “Waiting to Exhale” for the stage.
 Adams has served as an Adjunct Professor at both Princeton University and NYU in the drama departments.
 He co-founded VisaPaq with Sharona D’Ornellas, a portfolio company that has successfully obtained over 300 working visas for international immigrant artists wanting to work in the USA.
 He is currently writing a new show for HBO Max and Directing a new upcoming Musical.

 Recent workshops, projects, and speaking engagements include collaborations with American Theatre Wing, ART/NY, BRIC, BroadwayCon, Center Theatre Group, International Alliance of Theatrical Stage Employees, Lincoln Center for the Performing Arts, Lincoln Center’s Interconstituent Access Council (including New York City Ballet, Juilliard, Chamber Music Society, New York Philharmonic, Lincoln Center Theater, and Jazz at Lincoln Center,) the Museum of the City of New York, National Endowment for the Arts, NY Transit Museum, Roundabout Theatre Company, Trusty Sidekick, & Utah Shakespeare Theatre Festival.